jcgubbi/COVID-19-Affected-Lung-CT-Generative-Network/README.md

-# COVID-19-Affected Lung CT Generative Network
+# COVID-19-Affected Lung CT Image Generative Network

 ## A Generational Adversarial Network (GAN) to generate CT scans of lungs with COVID-19